ritikyadav1999/Task_1/README.md

 # Task_1
 Task_1 of the Kaiburr Assessment

+## Please install all the required mvn packages
 ## All the project related files are in springboot-mongodb folder.All other files are just screenshots

 ## A Simple Backend Application is Designed with help of SpringBoot and MongoDB.